 Choosing the Right Mount

-It is important to put a compatible sealant into any and all holes drilled into a roof.
+Any sealant should be validated for compatibility with the roofing membrane, insulation, and EPDM seals used to counterflash the standoff to the cone flashing.
 Most roofing manufacturers list a recommended, approved sealant in their specifications.
 In the freeze-thaw zones, it is important to follow the manufacturer’s rules for freeze-thaw conditions.
 Use the properly rated sealant for each specific application and condition.

-Each box includes all necessary mounting hardware, mounts, and printed instructions.
+Each box includes all necessary mounting hardware, standoff posts and bases, sealing washers, and printed instructions.
 Due to the many different low slope membrane roof types, our mounting kits do not include flashing.
-Choosing the proper flashing for any given membrane is critically important, so be sure the roofer of record on the job selects and applies the correct flashing for the job.
-Please call us if you have any questions or uncertainty about membrane roof flashings.